fjb4/steeltoe-demo/README.md

     - GetUpstreamContentCommand class that derives from HystrixCommand
       - Discuss RunAsync() vs RunFallbackAsync()
   - Demonstrate a circuit opening
-    - Kill one of the services: `cf stop middleware`
+    - Kill one of the services: `cf stop backend`
     - Refresh the frontend service a few times
-      - Middleware becomes red, backend service is no longer being called
+      - Backend becomes red, backend service is no longer being called
       - Dashboard shows that circuit remains closed
-      - While circuit is closed, each call to middleware still attempts to execute RunAsync() but, when RunAsync() fails, RunFallbackAsync() is invoked
+      - While circuit is closed, each call to backend still attempts to execute RunAsync() but, when RunAsync() fails, RunFallbackAsync() is invoked
         - Consumers of the service see the response from RunFallbackAsync() instead of an error
-    - Now refresh the frontend service repeatedly until middleware circuit flips open
+    - Now refresh the frontend service repeatedly until backend circuit flips open
       - Dashboard shows that circuit is open
-      - While circuit is open, almost all calls to middleware are "short circuited" and only RunFallbackAsync() is invoked
+      - While circuit is open, almost all calls to backend are "short circuited" and only RunFallbackAsync() is invoked
         - After some time, the circuit will enter a "half-open" state
         - In this state, a single request is allowed to pass through and, if the request succeeds, the circuit will close
         - Config
           - requestVolumeThreshold: Minimum number of requests in a rolling window that will trip the circuit (20)
           - sleepWindowInMilliseconds: Amount of time, after tripping the circuit, to reject requests before allowing attempts again (5000)
           - errorThresholdPercentage: Error percentage at or above which the circuit should trip open and start short-circuiting requests to fallback logic (50)
-    - Restart the service that was killed: `cf start middleware`
+    - Restart the service that was killed: `cf start backend`
-    - Refresh the frontend service until middleware circuit closes again
+    - Refresh the frontend service until backend circuit closes again
     - Dashboard shows the circuit is now open again
-    - Service is restored, each call to middleware again calls RunAsync()
+    - Service is restored, each call to backend again calls RunAsync()